 Mistakes Small Business Owners Make When Filing Taxes

 Filing small business taxes is an important process for every business, although it’s enjoyable to very few.
 In fact, some flat-out dread it.
-The problem is that some business owners think of taxes only in the weeks leading up to the April 15 deadline.
+The problem is that some business owners think of taxes only in the weeks leading up to Tax Day, which is typically April 15.
 But there is a lot more to consider.
 Read through these six common mistakes small business owners make so you can avoid making them in your business.

 Not Filing or Paying Taxes on Time

 If you miss the tax filing deadline, your business will be assessed a 5% per month penalty by the IRS that will continue to increase until the return is filed.
-If you neglect to pay your taxes, the IRS will hit you with 6% interest, plus a late payment penalty of .5% each month after the April deadline.
+If you neglect to pay your taxes, the IRS can penalize you with a maximum of 25% of the total tax bill, plus a late payment penalty of .5% each month after the deadline.